|Quick Facts: Music Directors and Composers|

 Music directors (also called conductors) lead orchestras and other musical groups during performances and recording sessions.
 Composers write and arrange original music in a variety of musical styles.

-Education and training requirements for music directors and composers vary.
-Conductors for a symphony orchestra typically need a master’s degree, but a choir director may need a bachelor’s degree.
-There are no educational requirements for those interested in writing popular music.
+Educational and training requirements for music directors and composers vary.
+A music director or conductor for a symphony orchestra typically needs a master’s degree, but a choir director may need a bachelor’s degree.
+There are no formal educational requirements for those interested in writing popular music.

-The median annual wage of music directors and composers was $45,970 in May 2010.
+The median annual wage for music directors and composers was $47,350 in May 2012.

 Compare the job duties, education, job growth, and pay of music directors and composers with similar occupations.